My flesh and my heart may fail, but God is the strength of my heart and my portion forever. Psalm 73:26

 Prayer for Illustration of God’s Power

-1 Oh that you would tear the heavens open,
+1 Oh that you would tear the heavens open and come down,

 Make your name known to your adversaries,